Best Insoles for all Shoes: Dr Mark Cucuzzella, champion endurance runner, running coach, running shoe shop owner.

 Once a joint is braced it will often require bracing indefinitely until an active rehab is prescribed.

-b) We want full foot range of motion
+- We do want full foot range of motion

 Apart from the sock, the insole is the layer in most immediate contact with the foot.
 The features and benefits of this insole comes as close as can be found to bringing the benefits of actual foot/ground interface inside the shoe to the foot/insole interface.
 It is also transferable into daily footwear effectively providing progressive barefoot like stimulation for every step taken which in theory should reduce the injury rate and shorten the transition time that some have associated with the minimalist/barefoot transition.

 Overall the advantages of improved foot strength translate into more efficient and a less injury prone movement.
 The natural mechanics of the musculoskeletal system are capable of providing the shock absorption and support our body requires for most activity.
 This starts with strengthening the 20 intrinsic muscles in each foot.